Miruken-ES5/miruken/wiki/CallbackHandler.md

 });

 ```

+You can see in the test above that Logging is adopted by LoggingHandler.

 ###Implicit Protocol Implementations

 Implicit Protocol implementation does not require you to pass in the Protocols to the extend method.
-At runtime methods will be matched by method name, but will be ignored by StrictProtocols and strict method execution.
+At runtime methods will be matched by method name only and will be ignored by StrictProtocols and strict method execution.

 ```Javascript